-The EmodnetBathy product that is more or less implementing Good Practice n°1 is using LAT as reference surface.
+The EmodnetBathy product that is more or less implementing Good Practice n°1 is using LAT as reference surface for areas shallower than 200 m without appreciable tides.

 5.2 Metadata

 Core data should be documented by metadata for discovery and evaluation, as stated in the INSPIRE Technical Guidelines for metadata and for interoperability.